RESTRICTIONS

 Each member of the RESTRICTIONS enumeration is a 32-bit ID that selects a registry value.
 The defining interpretation is by the SHELL32 function SHRestricted.
 The selected registry value provides the storage for a shell restriction.
 Each is in some subkey of Software\Microsoft\Windows\CurrentVersion\Policies relative to either or both of HKEY_LOCAL_MACHINE and HKEY_CURRENT_USER, the former having precedence.
 The DWORD of data from this registry value is returned by SHRestricted as the value of the restriction.
 All restrictions default to zero.

 With only for a few exceptions, each restriction acts to disable some Windows (or Internet Explorer) feature that is ordinarily enabled and is even taken for granted by most users.
-Most of the registry values are named to make this clear, in such patterns as NoThis and DontThat, and are interpreted as boolean, so that evaluation to anything but zero counts as true and means that the This or That are denied.
+Most of the registry values are named to make this clear, in such patterns as NoThis and DontThat, and are interpreted as boolean, so that evaluation to anything but zero counts as true and means that the This or That is denied.
 Note that the force of this restriction depends on the permissions for the applicable registry keys: ordinary users do not have write access in these locations.
 In practice then, restrictions are set as administrative policies, imposed machine-wide else for particular users at some administrator’s discretion.

 History

 Successively higher values of the 32-bit ID tend to make their first appearance in successively higher SHELL32 versions, but there are numerous exceptions.
 Support for some restrictions varies even with the build number within a version.
-Indeed, some variations within version 6.00 are not even accountable by checking whether the build number is above or below some cut-off.
+Indeed, some variations within version 6.0 are not even accountable by checking whether the build number is above or below some cut-off.
 The SHELL32 versions shown below are inferred from a study of the relevant tables in a wide but incomplete range of known releases.
 In an ideal world, one might look to Microsoft for a complete record of which versions support which restrictions.
 However, the RESTRICTIONS enumeration was not even acknowledged by Microsoft in public documentation until 2002 when SHRestricted was included among the Settlement Program Interfaces.
-Though Microsoft’s documentation of this enumeration, including the formal definition in SHLOBJ.H, does now at least try to indicate which SHELL32 implementations recognise which restrictions, it is best taken very loosely as a vague guide.
+Though Microsoft’s documentation of this enumeration, including the formal definition in SHLOBJ.H, does at least try nowadays to indicate which SHELL32 implementations recognise which restrictions, it is best taken very loosely as a vague guide.

 Documentation